 If you think your hand is worse than the dealer's, you can fold by clicking on the 'Fold' or 'Surrender' button on your screen.
 Folding loses your ante bet.

 If you're feeling confident, you can bet on your hand by clicking the 'Challenge' button.
 This will automatically double your Ante bet.

 When you choose to challenge the dealer, the dealer's remaining four cards will be turned face up, and it's time to compare the results.

 In order to qualify, the dealer's hand MUST contain an ace and a king.

 If it doesn't, and the player wins, the player receives a 1 to 1 payoff on the original ante bet.

 If the dealer's hand does qualify, however, the hands are compared and you will either win or lose your full bet.
 In the event that both hands are equal, it's a push, and the bet is returned to the player.

 Different combinations in the player's hands produce different payoffs.
 A royal flush, for example, will pay much more than two pair.

-These payouts may differ between casinos, so before you start playing, make sure you’re familiar with that specific casino’s rules.
+These payouts may differ between online casinos, so before you start playing, make sure you’re familiar with that specific casino’s rules.